qemacs/qemacs/qe-manual.md

 ### `double strtod_c(const char *str, const char **endptr);`

 Convert the number in the string pointed to by `str` as a `double`.

+* argument `str` a valid pointer to a C string

+* argument `endptr` a pointer to a constant string pointer.
+May be null.
+A pointer to the first character after the number will be stored into this pointer.

-Call this function with a constant string and the address of a `const char *`.
+Note: call this function with a constant string and the address of a `const char *`.

 ### `long strtol_c(const char *str, const char **endptr, int base);`

 Convert the number in the string pointed to by `str` as a `long`.

+* argument `str` a valid pointer to a C string

+* argument `endptr` a pointer to a constant string pointer.
+May be null.
+A pointer to the first character after the number will be stored into this pointer.

+* argument `base` the base to use for the conversion: `0` for automatic based on prefix, otherwise an integer between `2` and `36`

-Call this function with a constant string and the address of a `const char *`.
+Note: call this function with a constant string and the address of a `const char *`.

 ### `long double strtold_c(const char *str, const char **endptr);`

 Convert the number in the string pointed to by `str` as a `long double`.

+* argument `str` a valid pointer to a C string

+* argument `endptr` a pointer to a constant string pointer.
+May be null.
+A pointer to the first character after the number will be stored into this pointer.

-Call this function with a constant string and the address of a `const char *`.
+Note: call this function with a constant string and the address of a `const char *`.

 ### `long strtoll_c(const char *str, const char **endptr, int base);`

 Convert the number in the string pointed to by `str` as a `long long`.

+* argument `str` a valid pointer to a C string

+* argument `endptr` a pointer to a constant string pointer.
+May be null.
+A pointer to the first character after the number will be stored into this pointer.

+* argument `base` the base to use for the conversion: `0` for automatic based on prefix, otherwise an integer between `2` and `36`

-Call this function with a constant string and the address of a `const char *`.
+Note: call this function with a constant string and the address of a `const char *`.

 ### `int strxcmp(const char *str1, const char *str2);`